Posted by Early Growth

-Often I work with business owners who think their company is in need of a traditional audit.
+Often I work with startups who think their company is in need of a traditional audit.
 My first question for them is always...why?

-In some cases, the high level of assurance of an audit is required and no other substitute will do.
-Third parties, like investors and lenders, may insist on assurance that the financial statements they are basing their decisions on accurately represent the state of your financial condition.
+In some cases, the high level of assurance and security of a startup audit is required and no other substitute will do.
+Third parties, like investors and lenders, may insist on assurance that the financial data they are basing their decisions on accurately represent the state of your financial condition.
 In particular, they may want to know that:

-But many times, third-party financial statement users may request an audit when it is not really necessary.
+But based on experience, third-party financial statement users may request an audit when it is not necessary.

 - Your accounts receivable will be collected in full